Site Overlay

 Communication and Collaboration: RTAs collaborate with the RT and other members of the treatment team to contribute to treatment planning and decision-making.

-Specific Skill Development: They may help teach clients how to use adapted equipment, develop coping skills, or improve fine motor dexterity and social skills.
+Specific Skill Development: They may help clients learn to use adapted equipment, develop coping skills, or improve fine-motor dexterity and social skills.

 Environment